ApiLogicServer/Docs/docs/WebGenAI-CLI.md

 &nbsp;

+## Configuration

+GenAI uses ChatGPT, which requires an API Key.
+The simplest approach is to

+1. obtain one from [here](), and
+2. create an environmental variable `APILOGICSERVER_CHATGPT_MODEL`

+&nbsp;

 ## Conversations vs. resubmit

 You can review created projects by using the app, and/or reviewing the [data model](Database-Connectivity.md){:target="_blank" rel="noopener"}.
 Of course, it's simple to resubmit a new prompt and re-create the project.